-What did I gain from posting 6 articles and 2 responses in the last 30 days on Medium?
+What did I gain from posting 6 stories and 2 responses on Medium in the last 30 days?

-What did I gain from posting 17 articles and 12 responses in 60 days on Medium?
+What did I gain from posting 17 stories and 12 responses on Medium in 60 days?

-Going forward, I will be releasing more content overall.
-More articles.
+Going forward, I will be releasing more content: More stories.
 More music.
 More software.
 More services.
-While there are new developments coming for the SwitchUpCB website, the workload is manageable.
+While new developments are coming for the SwitchUpCB website, the workload is manageable.
 So after 60 days on Medium, I am reminded that I have the potential to make money on Medium.